john30/ebusd/README.md

 -------
 For bugs and missing features use github issue system.

-The author can be contacted at ebusd@johnm.de .
+The author can be contacted at ebusd@ebusd.eu .